-Very pretty, I love it! …I’m afraid it’s an invasive bull thistle, though, not one it reminds me of… the lovely California native Cobweb thistle in the photo below, Cirsium occidentale, written up by friend, Town Mouse, here.
+Very pretty, I love it! …I’m afraid it’s an invasive bull thistle, though, not the one it reminds me of… the lovely California native Cobweb thistle in the photo below, Cirsium occidentale, written up by gardening friend, Town Mouse, here.

 The thistle bud Town Mouse posted has a design that makes me think of the Fibonacci sequence of numbers, a mathematical theory that applies to, among other things, patterns in nature.
 It shows up in the number and positions of the petals, leaves, and seeds in plants.